 When people say “I know X languages,” it’s hard to guess what they actually mean.
 Their expertise usually ranges from deep and thorough knowledge to just a few swear words.
 Today’s post is about the golden mean: I’m going to write about five social functions you should be able to perform in as many languages […]

 Today, 10th of December, is Human Rights Day.
 What can language learners and teachers do to really celebrate it properly?
 And why does it even matter?
-Did you enjoy this post?
-There’s more.
-1 full ebook, 4 exclusive guides and all the sneak previews: get your welcome pack emailed in seconds.
+Hi – thanks for reading this.
+All three of my eBooks will now cost you less than a fiver, and come with a 45-day guarantee.
+Get the bundle here.

 Note: this post is a response to Vicky Loras’s blog challenge.
 It was fun to write – hopefully fun to read as well?
 Thanks for the inspiration, Vicky!
-Did you enjoy this post?
-There’s more.
-1 full ebook, 4 exclusive guides and all the sneak previews: get your welcome pack emailed in seconds.
+Hi – thanks for reading this.
+All three of my eBooks will now cost you less than a fiver, and come with a 45-day guarantee.
+Get the […]

 Usually, poems about teachers are written by grateful, nice fifth-graders.
 So what happens when a curmudgeonly thirty-something decides to write one?
 Amazing things, apparently.
 Taylor Mali’s poem “What Teachers Make” has been my inspiration for long.
 But I haven’t been able, so far, to look at what it means for language teachers – and how […]